Affiliate Statement and a Caveat

 Traditionally, Chicago Deep Dish is filled with sausage, pepperoni, or both, often with some peppers and onions tossed in.
 And you certainly can use your own blend of those ingredients.
 However, we suggest you try this with a mix of your favorite vegetables.
 Some options that we find delicious are:

-We recommend sauteeing them before adding to your pie.
-In fact, we usually sautee in a bit olive oil, infused with Italian seasoning, especially the oregano, basil, thyme, and garlic.
+We recommend sauteeing them before adding them to your pie.
+In fact, we usually sauteed in a bit of olive oil, infused with Italian seasoning, especially the oregano, basil, thyme, and garlic.

 Chicago Style Pizza